-Requirements for eligibility are the same whether you’re applying in pursuit of a Master of Arts in Education, an endorsement, or for alternative certification.
+Requirements for eligibility may differ whether you’re applying for a Master of Arts in Education, a Special Education Endorsement, or for Special Education Alternative Certification.

 Eligibility for this program is dependent on your meeting certain criteria.
 As this is a competitive program, the Teacher Education Department will form a cohort from amongst the applicants who meet eligibility criteria.
 Meeting the eligibility criteria, or minimum standards, alone does not guarantee admission.

-*Note: This is true for graduate work even if it did not lead to a degree.
-If you have multiple undergraduate degrees, the minimum GPA applies to each.
+*Note: This is true for all course work even if it did not lead to a degree.
+If you have multiple transcripts, we will calculate a cumulative GPA using each of them.

 If your GPA is below 3.0, and you still wish to apply, please write a letter to the Admission Committee that:

 You must have a contract with a school/district for at least part-time employment in special education.

 While teaching experience in K-12 schools is not required for this program, we encourage you to apply if you: